 Seeking a divorce in Long Island?
 Allow Wisselman & Associates to offer you the guidance you need to resolve your religious divorce.
 We invite you to schedule a free consultation to learn more about our firm and to see how we can help you and your family.
 Fill out an online consultation form to get started, or call our office at (516) 406-8500.

 Under Jewish law, a divorcing couple cannot finalize their separation without obtaining a Get – a document that lifts the laws of adultery and returns certain rights to the wife that the husband held during marriage.
 These documents originated in biblical times and are still an important part of Jewish divorce law today.
 By working with a divorce attorney experienced in the particular requirements of a Jewish divorce, you can ensure that any legal complications pertaining to the Get are handled with skill and efficiency.

 In New York, spouses who wish to terminate their marriage can begin legal proceedings simply by citing “irreconcilable differences.”
 In short, the law does not require an actual reason for the separation (such as adultery).
 Jewish matrimonial law is similar, and does not require the couple to state fault by either party.
 However, even liberal Jewish communities acknowledge the necessity of a Get to end the marriage.

-The cases we have handled regarding the Jewish Get range from enforcement issues related to compliance with the Get, and advice pertaining to prenuptial agreements (prior to the wedding) providing for the issuance of the Get.
+The cases we have handled regarding the Jewish Get range from enforcement issues related to compliance with the Get all the way to advice pertaining to prenuptial agreements (prior to the wedding), and even providing for the issuance of the Get.
 Many of these cases may also involve international jurisdiction issues, which our firm is well qualified to help clients resolve.

 How Our Long Island and Queens Divorce Attorneys Can Help You: